 All you get from Hi-Tech Pharmaceuticals is a long description packed with product claims.
 We didn’t find a single reference to clinical studies.
-We were able to locate research supporting caffeine as a metabolism-booster, but it was the warnings that caught our attention.
+We were able to locate research supporting caffeine as a metabolism-booster, but it didn’t point toward this formula.
 Both synephrine and 1,3 dimethylamylamine are associated with some pretty harsh side effects like increased heart rate and increased blood pressure.
 The fine print for Fastin-XR does say it can cause issues with BP and it may interact with medications.

 The Bottom Line – Does Fastin-XR Work?

 So, what’s the final word on this one?
 We were quite interested in taking a closer look at Fastin-XR.
 The supplement does offer a decent price and Hi-Tech Pharmaceuticals has been around for more than 20 years, but we have some reservations about supporting a product that potentially causes side effects with ingredients that are not clinically proven.
 We’re also concerned with the FDA’s interest in the company and the fact that they are currently involved in a lawsuit with the FTC.

 If now is your time to lose weight, we suggest going with a supplement that gives you clinically proven ingredients that’s not in the cross hairs of any government agency.
 It is a huge benefit if there are no side effects, either.

 Also, the company that makes Leptigen is confident in the product so they’re offering a Special Trial Offer, a rarity.